 Step 2: The Production of Ingots

 After extracting silicon from quartz sand, the rocks are melted under high temperatures to produce ingots.
-These ingots are central to the working of solar panels.
-Usually, they are cast in cylindrical shapes, with particular emphasis on the overall structure.
+These nuggets are central to the working of solar panels.
+Usually, they are cast in cylindrical shapes, emphasising the overall structure.

 At times, trace amounts of Boron are added to the ingots to boost the conductive properties of silicon.

-For monocrystalline solar panels, the ingots are obtained from melting a single silicon crystal.
+The ingots are obtained from melting a single silicon crystal for monocrystalline solar panels.
 On the other hand, for polycrystalline panels, numerous silicon crystals are melted to produce ingots.

 Step 3: The Assembly of Wafers

-In this step, the ingots are cut and shaped into thin wafer-like or disc-like forms.
+The ingots are cut and shaped into thin wafer-like or disc-like forms in this step.
 Specific tools are used to achieve the maximum possible thinness in wafer width.

-After the cutting is done, a robust anti-reflective coating is applied to the wafers to minimise the heat lost due to silicon’s powerful reflective nature.
+After the cutting, a robust anti-reflective coating is applied to the wafers to minimise the heat lost due to silicon’s powerful reflective nature.

 Step 4: From Wafers to Solar Cells